 Building Your Coding Portfolio

-- Create clean, well-documented GitHub repositories for each project
+- Create clean, well-documented GitHub repositories for each

-- Write clear README files explaining what each project does
+- Write clear README files explaining what each project does and why

 - Build a personal website showcasing your projects and skills

-- Include links to live demos and source code
+- Include links to live demos and source code wherever possible

-- Update regularly with new projects and improved versions
+- Update regularly with new projects and improved versions of older ones

 Expanding Your Programming Knowledge